aliddell/acquire-docs/docs/api_reference.md

     """Returns the current configuration properties of the runtime."""

     def get_capabilities(self) -> Capabilities: ...
-    """Returns the current capabilites of the runtime as an instance of Capabilities."""
+    """Returns the current capabilities of the runtime as an instance of Capabilities."""

     def get_state(self) -> DeviceState:
     """Returns the current state of the device."""